10up/Engineering-Best-Practices/_includes/markdown/React.md

 ### Dynamic Rendering

 Another alternative for improving SEO on react websites without SSR is to use [Dynamic Rendering](https://developers.google.com/search/docs/guides/dynamic-rendering).
-This requires a more complex set up but the benefit is that you don't have to change anything in your SPA.
+This requires a more complex set up but the benefit is that this technique does not require any changes to the SPA codebase.

-The idea here is to set up a server or service that will be responsible for prerendering you SPA through a headless browser before serving the markup to search engines.
+The idea here is to set up a server or service that will be responsible for prerendering the SPA through a headless browser before serving the markup to search engines.

 ## Debugging
 React provides a Chrome &amp; Firefox extension to facilitate debugging.
 It is an extremely useful debugging tool, providing quick transparent access into the data within your React instance.
 Whenever you encounter a new concept in React, it’s generally a good idea to open up the dev tool, and observe your application state.